TechStackLens/techstacklens-core/README.md

 - **Visualizer**: Interactive dependency maps
 - **Report Generator**: Creates actionable reports
 - **Script Generator**: The web UI now uses `techstacklens.scanner.script_generator` to generate standalone scanner scripts (PowerShell or Python) based on selected stacks.
 This logic is fully modular and can be reused in other interfaces.
+- **Rails Scanner**: Scans Ruby on Rails apps, gems, and related configuration (extensible template for new stacks).

 ## Quick Start